-If you subscribe to a streaming media service like Netflix, Apple Music, Spotify, or Hulu, it’s a cinch to watch or listen to that content on pretty much any device you own.
+If you subscribe to a streaming media service like Amazon Prime Video or Netflix, it’s a cinch to watch or listen to that content on pretty much any device you own.
 But what if you want to watch or listen to your own private collection of media?
-Some smart TVs and set-top boxes come with rudimentary media players, but their interfaces are poorly designed, typically showing only the names of your files.
-You get no preview images, no information about running time, and no extras like artist name, album information, or cast listing.
-They’re only compatible with a limited set of file types.
+Some 4K TVs and set-top boxes come with media software built in, but their interfaces are basic, typically showing only the names of your files.
+You get no thumbnails, no information about running time, and no extras like artist name, album information, or cast listing.

 That’s why so many people have turned to popular media software like Kodi.
 Similar to Plex, Kodi can organize your entire media collection — movies, TV shows, music, photos, and more — and present everything in a clean, well-designed interface, with all of the extra info we’ve become accustomed to.
 Best of all, Kodi is free.
-But what exactly is Kodi, how do you use it, and how can you get the most out of it?
-Kick back and relax, we’ve got everything you need to know right here.
+But what exactly is Kodi, how do you use it, how can you get the most out of it, and most importantly, is Kodi legal?
+Kick back and relax, we’ve got everything you need to know right here, right now.

 What is Kodi?